jjtiger/Crypto-Cluster/README.md

 Data Preprocessing

+Amazon Sage Maker library in python

-Using the following requests library, retreive the necessary data from the following API endpoint from CryptoCompare - https://min-api.cryptocompare.com/data/all/coinlist.
+API endpoint from CryptoCompare - https://min-api.cryptocompare.com/data/all/coinlist.

 Data loaded into a Pandas DataFrame